carlinbrr/book-social-network/apps/web/README.md

 ### 3.3 Runtime & Configuration
 - Uses environment-based configuration to adapt to different deployments
 - Can be containerized using the provided Dockerfile and NGINX configuration
+- In cloud environments, distributed as static assets via content delivery

 ## 4. Local Development